RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## Retrofitting the parallel cable

-To allow for the flat parallel cable to exit the casing, the area above the AC power intake on the top cover is filed down.
+To allow the flat parallel cable to exit the casing, the area above the AC power inlet on the top cover is carefully filed down.

 <p align="center" float="left">
     <img src="Images/Case08.jpeg" alt="Description" width="500">
     <img src="Images/Case07.jpeg" alt="Description" width="500">
 </p>

-As a strain relief mechanism the flat ribbon cable is routed beneath the mainboard PCB and above the AC intake.
-In addition some hot glue is applied which should give some addition strain relief.
+As a strain-relief mechanism, the flat ribbon cable is routed beneath the mainboard PCB and above the AC power inlet.
+In addition, some hot glue is applied to provide extra strain relief.

 <p align="center">
     <img src="Images/Case09.jpeg" alt="Description" width="800">